-As a restorative pose, bound angle pose and, especially, its variation reclining bound angle pose have the mental benefits of relaxation and stress release.
+Restoration is also among the benefits of konasana yoga.
+As a restorative pose, yoga bound angle pose and, especially, its variation reclining bound angle pose have the mental benefits of relaxation and stress release.
 The posture includes an intense, simultaneous external rotation of the hips, which effectively releases any muscle tension you may hold in your hips.

-Do not attempt bound angle pose if you:
+Do not attempt yoga bound angle pose if you:

 - have a lower back injury or have serious, persistent lower back problems.

 - have a hernia.